Streetwise-Media/Streetwise-Wordpress-MVC/readme.md

 ***

 Renderers are defined similarly to Roles, and function similarly to Views.
-They are used to define rendering rules for model properties when a model is rendererd.
+They are used to define rendering rules for model properties when a model is rendered.
 Renderers must extend swpMVCBaseRenderer

 ####Example